Steel City Inclusive Softball Association

 In August 2022, SCISA became a member city of International Pride Softball (formerly NAGAAA), joining a network of 20,000+ 2SLGBTQIA+ players and allies across more than 50 cities in North America.

-At its core, iPride exists to create safe, welcoming, and inclusive opportunities for people of all identities, backgrounds, and skill levels to participate in the sport of softball.
+At its core, iPride exists to create safe, welcoming, and inclusive opportunities for people of all identities, backgrounds, and skill levels to participate in the sport of slo-pitch softball.
 Our decision to join was rooted in a desire to connect SCISA to something bigger than ourselves - a broader, values-aligned community where leagues can learn from one another, share ideas, and build more inclusive and sustainable spaces for play.

 Since joining, iPride has influenced SCISA in meaningful ways.
 Our draft model, elements of our rules/bylaws, and many of our approaches to league structure, equity, and play have been shaped by collaboration with other member cities.
 In fact, SCISA itself was founded by individuals who first connected through iPride - this network is part of our origin story.